Children and AIDS

 Adolescents and their families

-Adolescence marks a period of major biological and psychosocial changes.
-It also marks a period of major opportunities.
-Adolescent girls are particularly vulnerable.
-To strengthen adolescent empowerment and safe transition into adulthood, prevent new HIV infections, and locate, treat and retain those already living with HIV, UNICEF focuses on the following:
+Globally, 5.8% of adolescents living with HIV are in Tanzania.
+Adolescence marks a period of major biological and psychological changes that can make adolescents more vulnerable to the risk of HIV infection.
+To strengthen adolescent empowerment and girls' rights, prevent new HIV infection, and locate, treat and retain those already living with HIV, UNICEF focuses on:

-Galvanizing partnerships for adolescents by bringing attention to the most disadvantaged adolescents girls and boys and ensuring that their voices are heard.
+Galvanising partnerships in order to focus attention on the most disadvantaged adolescent girls and boys and ensure that their voices are heard.